Latte Tags

 {while}{/while} while

-{continueIf $cond} continue to next iteration
+{continueIf $cond} continue to the next iteration

 {skipIf $cond} skip the current loop iteration

-{breakIf $cond} breaks loop
+{breakIf $cond} break the loop

 {exitIf $cond} early exit